wbaopaul/scATAC-pro/README.md

 Updates
 ------------
 - Now provide [scATAC-pro tutorial in R](https://scatacpro-in-r.netlify.app/index.html) for access QC metrics and perform downstream analysis
-- Current version: 1.5.0
+- Current version: 1.5.1
 - Highlighted updates
-    * No annotation of peaks in seurat object from v1.5.0.
-The peaks are still annotated in modules *runDA*, *runGO* and *visualize*.
+    * *integrate* module accepts input as a SampleSheet.csv file (since v1.5.1), in which peak, fragment and barcodes for each sample are specified.
+Other parameters for integration can be specified in the configure_user.txt file
     * **New module *reprocess_cellranger_output* added, to reprocess 10x scATAC-seq data (including atac in 10x multiome assay) originally processed by cellranger, taking cellranger processed .bam and .fragments.tsv.gz files as input (v1.4.3)**
     * More friendly to single-end sequencing data (v1.4.2)
     * New module *labelTransfer* added, to do label trasfer (for cell annotation) from cell annotation of scRNA-seq data.
 First construct a gene by cell activity matrix, then use *FindTransferAnchors* and *TransferData* function from Seurat R package to predicted cell type annotation from the cell annotaiton in scRNA-seq data (v1.4.0)